 Graduate business programs may be pursued by students with either business or nonbusiness undergraduate degrees.
 Once admitted, they will be enrolled in graduate courses to develop an integrated understanding of the complex environment of the manager.
 The foundation provides a knowledge, skill, and vision base for the pursuit of the core courses recognized by the AACSB International - The Association to Advance Collegiate Schools of Business.
-Each student must be waived from, tested out of, or have substantially completed foundation courses before proceeding to core level coursework.
-Waivers are granted when a student successfully completes courses at the undergraduate (Bor better) or graduate (Bor better) level which are equivalent to the foundation requirements.
-Upon admission, each student's transcripts will be reviewed for foundation course waivers.
+Each student must be waived from, test out of, or have substantially completed all foundation courses before proceeding to core level coursework.
+Waivers are granted under the following conditions: the student has graduated no more than five years previous and has successfully completed courses at the undergraduate (B or better) or graduate (B or better) level which are equivalent to the foundation requirements.
+Upon admission, each student's transcripts are reviewed to determine if foundation course waivers are possible.